 As lead writer he interviewed and profiled more than 100 CIOs, CTOs, and program directors in a 2010-2012 program called “25 Top Information Managers.”
 His related feature articles earned ASBPE national bronze and multiple Mid-Atlantic region gold and silver awards for Technical Article and for Case History feature writing.
 A panelist, interviewer, blogger, community liaison, conference co-chair, and speaker in the data-management community, he also sponsored and co-hosted a weekly podcast in continuous production for more than five years.

 Author, 59 Minutes to Great Storytelling

-Chuck brings 5 decades of business and IT experience with him.
+Chuck Hooper is an authority in data visualization and analytics.
+He brings five decades of business and IT experience with him.
 From 1998-2008, he was an owner of Pro Relational Systems (“PRS”), a consulting and application development firm specializing in business intelligence.

 Research Fellow, Dresner Advisory Services, Conference Co-Chair

 Bill Hostmann is a Research Fellow with Dresner Advisory Services.
 His area of focus includes trends in Analytic Data Infrastructures (ADI) - integrating and managing the information and information models used by BI, Advanced Analytics and CPM/PM applications.